convert Command¶

 --processing-mode many-to-one \

---extraction-contract delta \
+--extraction-contract dense \

 --parallel-workers 2

-Example (basic delta):
+Example (basic dense):

 uv run docling-graph convert document.pdf \